Seasickness, Avoidance and Treatment

 Effective Seasick Medication

 - Stugeron (cinnarizine) 15 mg tablets are unavailable in the US, but are readily available in many countries including the UK or from www.CanadaDrugsOnline.com.
-Stugeron, an over-the-counter antihistamine has consistently proven to be one the most effective anti-seasick medication causing less drowsiness than other antihistamines, however, Stugeron Forte 75 mg tablets are unnecessarily strong and should not be avoided.
+Stugeron, an over-the-counter antihistamine has consistently proven to be one the most effective anti-seasick medication causing less drowsiness than other antihistamines, however, Stugeron Forte 75 mg tablets are unnecessarily strong and should be avoided.

 - Compazine (prochlorperazine) 5, 10 or 25 mg suppositories (not oral) have proven to be the most effective prescription anti-nausea and anti-anxiety medication that does not cause drowsiness.
 As anxiety can cause nausea and since Compazine treats both it is an important drug to carry aboard.
 Suppositories are far more effective than tablets once vomiting has started.